 Editor in Chief:

-- Associate Professor Bram Hoex, UNSW, Australia
+- Professor Bram Hoex, UNSW, Australia

 - Dr Andre Augusto (Text & Video), Arizona State University, United States

 - Pradeep Balaji (Text), Arizona State University, United States